 Court Advocacy and Assistance: The goal of the advocacy program is to inform clients about their options and to help them through an individualized self-guided plan that is safe and effective for their future.
 We help navigate through the often-complex legal and court system to accompany clients as they seek domestic violence orders of protection.
 Our advocates help clients find resources from community and government agencies to working with law enforcement finding the best solutions to secure their safety.

 Safe House: Our shelter, located in a quiet residential neighborhood, provides a safe haven from violence and a place to heal from domestic violence.
-Women and children who stay at the house have a welcoming place to plan for their future.
+Individuals who stay at the house have a welcoming place to plan for their future.
 Our staff members help clients create plans to find housing and employment.
 They also receive guidance in developing positive child/parent interaction.
 All of our services are tailored to the specific needs of each safe house resident.